NYCPlanning/db-pluto/README.md

 ## Release versioning

-PLUTO now uses version numbering YEARvMAJOR.MINOR
+PLUTO now uses version numbering YYvMAJOR.MINOR
-1. YEAR for the last two digits of the release year
+1. YY for the last two digits of the release year
 2. MAJOR version for using the latest versions of all input data
 2. MINOR version for using the latest versions of particular input data